Flait/Another-Skillcheck-Architecture-Test/README.md

 # Another-Skillcheck-Architecture-Test
 This is skillcheck for some company, focus is on OOP being prepared to switch for better technologies just by writing the clients/services.

+To check how I handle docker, github actions and other stuff checkout my other repositories.

 **Features:**
 - Elastic & Mysql magic Drivers (These always return something to not deal with not found cases in this test)